dougkavanagh/ocean-ts-integration/projects/smart-server/README.md

 ### OIDC Keys generation

-Run npm run cert to generate a private key and public key for the OIDC server.
+Run `npm run cert` to generate a private key and public key for the OIDC server.
 The private key will be saved to the file "private-key.pem" and the public key will be saved to the file "public-key.pem".
-Copy the contents of these files into the ".env" file.
+It also encodes them as separate Base64 files.
+Copy the contents of the public-key-base64.txt into the OIDC_PUBLIC_KEY_BASE64 env var and the contents of the private-key-base64.txt into the OIDC_PRIVATE_KEY_BASE64 env var.

 The OIDC_KID value is typically derived from the JWK representation of the public key.
 The exact method of deriving the Kid value can vary, but one common approach is to use a hash function (such as SHA-256) to hash the JWK representation of the public key, and then use the resulting hash as the Kid value.